 CIP-Tramadol ER, called ConZip in the U.S., is regulated as a schedule IV narcotic controlled substance, subjecting it, us, our contract manufacturers, our partners, prescribers, and dispensers to significant regulation by the U.S. Drug Enforcement Administration ("DEA").
 DEA's regulations address such areas as registration, security, recordkeeping, reporting, storage, distribution, prescribing, importing, exporting, and other requirements.
 States also may regulate controlled substances, including ConZip.
 These requirements could limit the commercialization of our controlled substance products, and failure to abide by these requirements could result in enforcement action.
-Moreover, in recent years FDA and other government authorities have devoted significant attention to the issue of opioids and opioid abuse, including guidance on the development of abuse deterrent opioids and labeling requirements, and these regulatory activities are ongoing.
+Moreover, in recent years FDA and other government of abuse deterrent opioids and labeling requirements, and these regulatory activities are ongoing.
 The Company's products may be subject to these and/or additional requirements that are in effect or may be developed in the future, which could have an adverse impact on our business.